Treating secondary brain tumours

 Read about steroids for brain tumours.

 It is sometimes possible to remove secondary brain tumours with surgery.
 This is most likely to be done if you have a single secondary brain tumour.
 It is occasionally used for people with 2 secondary tumours.
-But secondary cancers are often too widely spread within the brain for surgery to be possible.
+But secondary cancers are often too widely spread within the brain or the rest of the body, for surgery to be possible.

 The procedure for removing a secondary tumour is much the same as that for removing a primary tumour.
 So if your doctor has recommended surgery for you, the information about brain tumour surgery in this section of the website should be helpful.